 Based each semester on a different subject area not otherwise available in the department.
-Recommended for any persons desiring to broaden their knowledge base in the social sciences.
-Prerequisite: SO 141.
+Recommended for any students desiring to broaden their knowledge base in the social sciences.
+Pre-requisite: SO 141.
 3:0:3

 SO 402 Independent Study in Sociology